Or3stis/apparatus/README.md

 ```
 ## Instructions

-The application uses [sigma.js](http://sigmajs.org/) to parse a JSON file and generate the graph of the
-network.
-In order to do security analysis the JSON has to follow a specific
+The application uses cytoscape.js to parse a js file and generate the graph of the network.
+In order to do security analysis the js has to follow a specific
 schema that is not finalized yet.
 The basic idea is to extend the node objects
 with a new object that will have information necessary for security analysis.
-You can see some examples of properly structured JSON files in the `JSON` folder.

 #### License [MIT](LICENSE.md)